sam-klok/WebApiCore7/ReadMe.txt

 From design point of view, for now, I will follow tutorial and create "code first" approach.
 Later I will create or modify this project to follow more real-life scenario of "database-first" design.

+Note: added method to add/retrieve pictures from the database.
+I will use it to write demo UI with MVC/Blazor/Angular later..

 Thank you
 Sergiy (Sam) Klok